-When your system arrives, the first step before installation is to do a "bench test".
-Bench testing allows you to test the equipment prior to installation.
-This can save both time and headache down the road, as you can ensure cameras work prior to being mounted.
+When your system first arrives the first step before installation is to do a "bench test".
+Bench testing is a procedure in which you test the equipment prior to installaling it in it's normal location.
+This will save time down the road, as you can ensure that the cameras work properly prior to being mounted.